SOLVM/solvm/content/about.md

 [[layers]]
 head = "OG"
 template = "fm_layer_content"
-text = "SOLVM is a one-man-show website and logo redesign business run by Benjamin Gandhi-Shepard.
-Ben got his brake in 2006 when he redesigned and redeveloped anheuser-busch.com by himself.
-He has seen many practices and styles come and go.
-His many years of experience make him a fast, effective and reliable redesigner."
+text = "SOLVM is a one-man show for website and logo redesign.
+It's run by Benjamin Gandhi-Shepard, who got his break in 2006 when he redesigned and redeveloped anheuser-busch.com by himself.
+Ben has seen many web practices and styles come and go in the past 15 years.
+His experience makes him a fast, effective and reliable redesigner."
 [[layers]]
 head = "3 Forces"
 template = "fm_layer_content"